The Use of Underlayment

 The proper application techniques recommended by the manufacturers should be followed to ensure optimum performance of the underlayment and overlying shingles.

-Synthetic underlayments* are installed in a similar fashion as asphalt saturated felts; they are temporarily tacked into place with fasteners prior to subsequent shingle application.
-However, unlike felt, where nails/staples are used for the installation of the product, some synthetic membranes may need to be installed with larger, approximately 1 inch (25 mm) diameter metal/plastic caps.
+Synthetic underlayments* are installed in a similar fashion as asphalt saturated felts; they are temporarily set into place with fasteners prior to subsequent shingle application.
+Some synthetic membranes may need to be installed with larger, approximately 1 inch (25 mm) diameter, metal/plastic cap nails.
 As with felt underlayment products, sufficient side and end laps must be provided.
 Although many synthetic membranes are "breathable", some products may have very low vapor permeability, much like ice and water membranes.
 Thus, if a synthetic underlayment is used, it is recommended to check with the manufacturer and provide proper ventilation (check local building codes for compliance).